davidjeddy/how_effective_is_http2/README.md

 ## NOTES
 ### For HTTP/2
- - IP <-> FQDN has to be updated in Route 53 after `tf apply` for tragget_target*
- - Terraform does not current support Lightsail port administration, open port 443 for HTTP/2
  - HTTP/2 req.
-SSL; ssh into HTTP/2 instance and execute /root/ssl_install.sh to generate a cert
+SSL; ssh into the traffic_target instance and execute the /root/ssl_install.sh to generate a cert.
+  - Ensure port 443 is open, Terraform does not support this using AWS Lightsail as of time of writing.